 ePayments in Trouble?
 More like clients in trouble

 Here we go again.
 Years ago we have ePassporte closed down all of a sudden.
 I lost some money from that and never get it back.
 FirstChoicePay got shut in 2018 and the liquidators were busy auditing and distributing money to the creditors.
 (Update: I didn’t get back all my earnings till the end of 2020).
-Now, Feb 2020, we heard that ePayments has found weakness in preventing money laundering and all clients’ accounts activities will be suspended.
+Now, Feb 2020, we heard that ePayments has found a weakness in preventing money laundering and all clients’ accounts activities will be suspended.

 What happened to ePayments?